virendrasng/ssl-demo/ssl-demo-pkcs12-jks/README.md

    `n this case be careful 'alias' should remain same.

 #### see jks content - keytool -list -v ssl-server.jks

+#### export certificate from jks and add to cert file -
+  keytool -export -keystore ssl-server.jks -alias selfsigned_keypair -file ssl-server.cert
+  If possible the cer file can be downloaded from chrome also.
+While downloading you can provide any password on prompt.

 #### Print certificate content -
   keytool -printcert -v -file ssl-server.crt (It is same as list -v')
-#### export certificate from jks and add to cert file -
-  keytool -export -keystore ssl-server.jks -alias selfsigned_keypair -file ssl-server.cert
 #### export certificate from PKCS12 and add to cert file -
   keytool -export -file ssl-server.cert -alias selfsigned_keypair -keystore ssl-server.p12 -deststoretype PKCS12
 #### add certificate from cert file to truststore -